datacraft-dsc/DEPs/7/README.md

 - The HTTP response may include a `Content-Disposition` header appropriate to the asset (see relevant IETF RFCs)
 - The storage agent must apply any relevant authorisation / authentication methods and return HTTP status 401 or 403 in event of failure
 - The storage agent should return HTTP status 404 rather than 403 if the requestor does not have access to asset metadata (this is to prevent information leaks regarding the existence of the asset)

+## Motivation

+> “Everything should be made as simple as possible, but no simpler”
+>
+> (attributed to Albert Einstein)

+The Storage API defined here is intended to be "The Simplest Thing That Could Possibly Work".
+It has the following
+properties:
+- Asset content can be uploaded and retrieved via a REST API using standard HTTP methods
+- Request URLs can be simply calculated using the Asset ID
+- All typical success and failure conditions are communicated via regular HTTP status codes.
+- Asset content can be in any format, i.e. the protocol is fully agnostic to content type

+We want any client in the data ecosystem to be able to access data content stored by any service provider, regardless of the underlying technology choices made by the service providers (which are expected to evolve over time).

+This concept is analogous to HTTP: Web browsers should not need to know anything about the underlying implementation of a web server in order to execute a GET request for an HTML page.

+In the absence of such a defined standard for storage, asset consumers would need to separately determine and negotiate methods for accessing asset content.
+This would undermine the decentralised vision of providing universally interoperable solutions for data and AI services - it would simply become a network of custom point-to-point integrations with tight coupling between producers and consumers.